run-ai/docs/docs/Researcher/cli-reference/new-cli/set-kubeconfig-with-oidc-parameters.md

 # Add Run:ai authorization to kubeconfig

-The runai kubeconfig set command allows users to configure their kubeconfig file with Run:AI authorization parameters.
+The ***runai kubeconfig set*** command allows users to configure their kubeconfig file with Run:AI authorization token.
 This setup enables users to gain access to the Kubernetes (k8s) cluster seamlessly.

-*  There is no need to set the kubeconfig in order to properly work with the CLI.
-It is used only in order to work with external workloads under Run:ai authorization.
+* There is no need to set the kubeconfig to work with the CLI properly.
+It is used only to work with external workloads under Run:ai authorization.

 ## Usage

-To set the kubeconfig file, run the following command:
+To set the token inside the kubeconfig file, run the following command:

 ```
 runai kubeconfig set
 ```

+##

 ## Prerequisites

 Before executing the command, ensure that

-1. Cluster authentication is enabled
+1. Cluster authentication is configured and enabled
-2. The user have a kubeconfig file that includes the following elements:
+2. The user has a kubeconfig file that includes the following elements

+###

 ### Cluster configuration

 To enable cluster authentication, add the following flags to the Kubernetes server API of each cluster

 ```
 spec:
   containers:
   - command: